Certifications compared: CISSP vs. GSEC [updated 2021]

 - Exam language availability: English

 - Testing Center: (ISC)² authorized Pearson Professional Centers (PPC) and Pearson VUE Authorized Test Center Selects (PVTC Selects) in a proctored environment.
-Discover four things to expect when you sit for the CISSP CAT exam here.
 Find out more about online proctored exams (On VUE)

 The SANS Institute issues the GSEC.
 The credential requires passing a computer-based exam validating a candidate’s specialized knowledge on a range of technical security topics.
 The GSEC certification covers many items: